 If you don’t file your claim within four years of your accident, you won’t be able to get the money you deserve.
 You can make sure that your claim is filed on time by contacting Lavent Law, P.A. immediately after your accident.

-Speak with a Miami Burn Injury Attorney Today
+Speak with a Miami Personal Injury Attorney Today

 Have you recently suffered a burn injury in a Miami accident?
 Contact the attorneys at Lavent Law, P.A. for immediate legal assistance.
 You need to focus all of your energy on your physical and emotional recoveries.
 Our Miami burn injury lawyers will handle your complex legal claim while you work on getting better.
 We will fight to make sure that you get the money you need and deserve for your burn injury.